 My more recent research, however, examines the late twentieth and twenty-first centuries.
 Together with Fiona Skillen at Glasgow Caledonian University, I have published a variety of articles on the 1970 and 1986 Commonwealth Games in Edinburgh, examining topics from event management “legacies”, to representations of Scottish national identity, to Scots’ relationships with Africa’s white-supremacist regimes.

 Currently, I am working on two projects which I believe will be the subject of my next couple of books.
 One is a social history of surfing and community in Caithness, particularly in the town of Thurso, near the Dounreay nuclear power facility.
 The other is a history of the Island Games, a sporting event/competition which offers an alternative reading of (North) Atlantic cooperation.
 But, as my publication record shows, I also write about/do research on a lot of spaces in between these bullet points.
 I have additionally written on issues regarding research and teaching within the history/sport studies/sport management interdisciplinary continuum.

-I am currently serving as the secretary of the British Society of Sports History, and I organise its Scottish network.
+I am currently serving as the Chair of the British Society of Sports History: I was formerly its Secretary and Scottish network organiser.